EthanShang8989/go-btc-api-client/README.md

 Fully compatible with the Blockstream API and partially compatible with the Mempool API.
 Note that some Mempool API endpoints are not yet supported.

+## Future Work

+We are actively working on expanding the compatibility and functionality of the `go-btc-api-client`.
+The planned features include:

+- Full support for all Mempool API endpoints.
+- Support for liquid
+- Partial compatibility with btcd types,

+Stay tuned for updates and feel free to contribute to these enhancements!

 ## Contributing

-Contributions to the Ethereum Address Generator are welcome.
+Contributions to the go-btc-api-client are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.

 ## License